nhogle/portland-parks-calendar/README.md

 ```

 - Navigate to [http://localhost:8001/parks/](http://localhost:8001/parks/)
 - Click on `Summer Free For All - Movies, Concerts & Playgrounds in the Park`
+- Click on `Concerts in the Park` or `Movies in the Park`
+- Events will now be displayed in a more user-friendly calendar on the top of the page.

 ## Implementation Details